 Whether you’re bringing clothes for all seasons or have extra blankets for when the weather turns cold, vacuum bags are some of the best investments you can make toward maximizing the space in your small dorm.
 Simply fill them and then remove all the extra air, then store them away until you need them!
 (P.S.
 You don’t need a vacuum to remove the air.
 Most products come with instructions for muscling through it instead.)

 You might assume that drawer dividers will just take up extra room in your already limited space, but they can actually help you keep all the clothes in your dresser organized and easy to keep track of.
 They’ll make it so much easier to keep your small dorm room neat and tidy without clothes piling up on surfaces.

 Some dorm desks include a small shelf or hutch already, but if yours just sports a flat surface with no vertical storage, you can easily add one!
-This cubby-style hutch is specifically made for dorm desks, so you can rest assured it will fit into your space hassle-free.
+This two-shelved hutch is specifically made for dorm desks, so you can rest assured it will fit into your space hassle-free.
 Store your books, extra supplies, or anything you need room for.

 There are some products that make you wonder how you never thought of them before seeing them, and a mini fridge shelving station was one of those items for me.
 While a mini fridge can take up significant floor space in a small dorm, you can add some storage around it with a wooden shelf or increase its vertical footprint with this metal option.
 It’s a great spot for stowing other larger appliances if you have them, too.